North Dakota State Capitol: History

 The first capitol building was constructed between 1883 and 1884 to house the territorial government, and after statehood, two additions were erected: the Senate wing (1894, south side), and the House wing (ca. 1903, north side).
-On the morning of December 28, 1930, smoke was spotted coming from the northeast part of the original building, and despite the fire department being summoned within minutes of the fire being noticed, it was already too late to save the structure.
+On the morning of December 28, 1930, smoke was spotted coming from the northeast part of the original building, and despite the fire department being summoned within minutes, it was too late to save the structure.
 Even as the fire raged through the upper portions of the building, efforts were made by citizens and state employees to rescue what was possible before everyone was ordered out of the building mid-morning.
 It was later determined to likely have originated in a pile of oily rags in a janitor's closet on the top floor of the main part of the building, as work had been underway to clean and varnish the legislators' desks in preparation for the upcoming legislative session.
 North Dakota Secretary of State Robert Byrne saved the original copy of the state's constitution, but suffered cuts and burns on his hands while breaking a window to reach the document.
 Another state employee, Jennie Ulsrud, burned her hands when she attempted to save records in the state treasurer's office.
 Governor George F. Shafer came back from his visit to St. Paul, Minnesota while the fire was still burning.
 Upon arrival, he immediately assembled a team of state legislators and officials to discuss plans for coping with the loss of records and work space.
 As soon as it was safe to enter the interior of the still smoldering building, 40 state prison inmates were used to salvage the various departments' vaults and other items from the ruins (some vaults were burned, but most were found to be intact when opened).
 The Legislature met temporarily in Bismarck's War Memorial Building and the City Auditorium, an annex being constructed to link the two.
 State offices were spread out across all available space across town, including an entire floor of the Patterson Hotel downtown.
 Such was the need for space that the unburned lower floors of the original capitol's 1903 wing were even repaired and returned to use.